vgurianov/uml-sp/docs/case_studies/function/function.md

 ## Fibonacci sequence
 The Fibonacci sequence is a sequence of number when Fn = Fn-1 + Fn-2 with seed values F0 = F1 = 1,
-i.e. any number is sum two previous numbers.
+i.e. any number is sum two previous numbers.<br/>
 A numerical model in C# is
 ```
 public void fbSequenceNumericalModel()